 - Coordinates: 41.314524, 19.438377

-- Time to allocate: about 20 minutes, mainly to enjoy the views.
+- Recommended visit time: about 30 minutes to enjoy the views.

 Author’s Rating:

-These are the main attractions of the city.
-To be honest, there isn’t a single site that would astonish a tourist.
-You can visit all these attractions in just a couple of hours.
-If you have extra time and are a fan of churches and museums, here are a few more places:
+These were the main attractions of the city.
+To be honest, there are no landmarks here that will truly amaze or impress a tourist.
+You can easily visit all of them within a couple of hours.

-Durrës and Golem: Pros and Cons, Travel Tips
+Durrës and Golem: Pros, Cons, and Tips for Tourists

-However, if you do decide to vacation here, here are a few tips:
+If you do choose to stay here, here are a few tips:

-- Look for accommodation far from the port in the south, at least 2-3 km away.
-Ideally, choose a place near Golem Beach.
-The sand is whiter there, and the port is hardly visible.
+- Look for accommodation away from the port, toward the south side — at least 2–3 km away.
+Ideally, stay in Golem — the sand is cleaner and whiter, and you won’t see the port.

-- In the author’s opinion, this is the dirtiest resort and beach in Albania.
-The reason remains the same – the high number of people, many of them locals.
-Albanians have a unique attitude towards litter.
+- In my personal opinion, Durrës is the dirtiest beach resort in Albania.
+The reason is simple: too many people, many of whom are locals.
+And unfortunately, Albanians have a somewhat casual attitude toward littering.

-- The only real advantage of Durrës is its infrastructure.
-It’s a major city with everything you need: large stores, markets, hospitals, hair salons, and more.
+- The one real advantage of Durrës is its infrastructure.
+It’s a big city with everything you need — shops, markets, hospitals, etc.

 Useful to know: